-Waterford is an ancient seaport in Ireland that was founded by invading Vikings in 914 AD.
+Waterford is an ancient seaport in Ireland and one of Europe’s hidden gems.
+It was founded by invading Vikings in 914 AD.
 Rich in heritage, many aspects of its tumultuous culture remains today.

 However, previous Viking settlers are not the only reason to visit the county.
 It is now a buzzing cultural hub with art galleries and visitor centres, the home of Waterford Crystal and stunning natural surroundings.